-Use this item to specify if the SATA port specified by the user should be connected to a Solid State drive or a Hard Disk Drive.
+Use this feature to specify if the SATA port specified by the user should be connected to a Solid State drive or a Hard Disk Drive.
 The options are Hard Disk Drive and Solid State Drive.

-► Trusted Computing
+▶Trusted Computing

-The X11SRM-F/-VF supports TPM 1.2 and 2.0.
+The X11SRL-F supports TPM 1.2 and 2.0.
 The following Trusted Platform Module (TPM) information will display if a TPM 2.0 module is detected: